AoDev/electron-ipcp/README.md

 Sometimes you just need to ask something to the `main process` and wait for the response.
 `electron-ipcp` makes this task easier.

+## Install

+If you use the [two package.json structure](https://www.electron.build/tutorials/two-package-structure), it might look like this:
+- install as devDependency in `package.json`
+- install as dependency in `app/package.json`

 ## Usage